Japsterr/DisplayDeck/README.md

 ## Getting Started

-This project is currently in the initial setup phase.
+The project is now successfully set up.
+The Delphi server can connect to the PostgreSQL database running in Docker.

 ### Prerequisites